 Awards which ended more than 5 years ago

-- PIs are not required to submit data on a grant which ended more than 5 years ago (even though it is still visible on the PI’s grant portfolio on Researchfish).
+- For all Councils except for MRC, PIs are not required to submit data on a grant which ended more than 5 years ago (even though it is still visible on the PI’s grant portfolio on Researchfish).
 However, if PIs wish to edit an outcome on an older grant, or re-use it on for another award, they need to ensure that all mandatory data for that outcome are completed.

 It is very common for most impacts to occur towards the end of a project or after it has finished, so if there is nothing to report until towards the end of the PhD, it is acceptable to submit a “null” response.
 The Student will need to complete and submit the return themselves because it is their data.
-They should click the ‘Submit’ button on the Researchfish system during the data gathering period (6 February to 16 March 2017).
+They should click the ‘Submit’ button on the Researchfish system during the data gathering period.

 Research Council sanctions will not apply to students for non-compliance, although overall Institutional compliance may be considered in making future Doctoral Training Partnerships (DTPs).

 British Heart Foundation - Submission Window Now Open: 3 February – 12 March 2020

 Information ad FAQs are available on the British Heart Foundation website.